yeetari/vull/README.md

      media-libs/vulkan-layers \
      media-libs/vulkan-loader

-Note that tinyobjloader and VMA are both already in the `third-party` directory.
+Note that tinyobjloader is already in the `third-party` directory.
 Also, installing the Vulkan validation layers is optional, but is recommended when debugging.

 ### Configuring CMake